How to look after your handmade jewellery:

 Try to not have jewellery pieces all jumbled in together!

 They shouldn’t be able to rub against each other, other metals or any harsh surfaces as they will scratch and wear.

 Nor should they ever take too much weight or force.
 You should also avoid harsh chemicals from coming into contact with your jewellery.

 It’s a great idea to store your jewellery in small boxes or pouches when not being worn to help keep it clean and prevent it from being scratched.

-All jewellery purchased from my online jewellery shop comes in small gift boxes which are perfect for this.
+All jewellery purchased from my online jewellery shop comes in either small pillow boxes, or cotton bags, which are perfect for this.

 Tarnishing is a natural process which is caused by oxygen and moisture coming into contact with various types of metal.
 If your once shiny jewellery has turned dark, this is likely to be the reason why.